 With a non-recourse loan, this is not the case.
 Non-recourse loans set a restriction on how the borrower can pursue repayment.
 The most a borrower can do is take the collateral associated with the loan.

-For example, an auto loan company that has provided a non-recourse loan could take your car if you default on repayment, but they cannot then continue to take money out of your paycheck if the value of the car did not cover what you owe.
+For example, an auto loan company that has provided a non-recourse loan could take your car if you default on repayment, but they cannot continue to take money out of your paycheck if the car’s value does not cover what you owe.

 High Rise Financial exclusively provides non-recourse funding to clients with pending personal injury lawsuits.
 We are repaid out of the eventual compensation package received by the injured person.
 Since these are non-recourse funds, the injured person does not have to pay us back if they lose their lawsuit!

 Are Non-Recourse Loans Worth It?

 Non-recourse loans and non-recourse debt, generally, are the better kinds of loans or debt to take on.
 All loans are split into either recourse or non-recourse by the Internal Revenue Service.
 Unlike recourse debt, non-recourse loans do not hold the borrower personally liable for the debt, so borrowers do not face as much risk when taking out the loan.

 While High Rise Financial provides pre-settlement legal funding, our funding is considered non-recourse and comes at no risk to you.
 Since it’s non-recourse debt, you do not have to repay us if you lose your lawsuit.
 If you win your lawsuit, we get a portion of your compensation as repayment, and you keep the rest.

 Ultimately, it is up to you and your attorney to decide whether pre-settlement legal funding is right for your case.
 However, if you need money and must take out a loan, non-recourse is vastly superior to recourse debt.

 Does It Cost Anything to Apply for a Non-Recourse Loan?